10% off all Top Sellers! use promo code: TopSell10 Click Here to Save!

 • Apply:

-• Using the brush, apply the lightener to the hair starting at the roots and working your way down to about 1" above the ends, make sure there is not too much product on the brush you can always re-dip.
+• Step 2: Using the brush, apply the lightener to the hair starting at the roots and working your way down to about 1" above the ends, make sure there is not too much product on the brush you can always re-dip.
 Note: Try not to pull lightener all the way through the hair if not needed, this may result in hair damage.
 Only apply mixture to hair that needs to be lightened, even if its only an inch!

-• Check to make sure no lightener is leaking out of the foil by the scalp.
+• Step 4: Check to make sure no lightener is leaking out of the foil by the scalp.
 If you do see lightener then spray with water bottle and wipe away access product, use less mixture for the next one.

 • Process: